afdataschool/vim-bash/_episodes/01-vim.md

 Phew!

 You had little control over *where* your new text went in the last exercise.
 How do you move around in vim?
-In control mode, you can move one character at a time using the keys k (up), l (right), h (left), and j (down).
+In control mode, you can move one character at a time using the keys `k` (up), `l` (right), `h` (left), and `j` (down).

-One you are in place, type 'i' to enter insert mode on the left-hand-side of the current character.
-You can also type 'a' to enter insert mode on the right-hand-side (i.e. 'a'fter) the character.
+One you are in place, type `i` to enter insert mode on the left-hand-side of the current character.
+You can also type `a` to enter insert mode on the right-hand-side (i.e. 'a'fter) the character.
 Try this out, and add some more text.

-(If you spend too much time working in Vim, your word documents start to accumlate random ':w' in them).
+(If you spend too much time working in Vim, your word documents start to accumlate random `:w` in them).

 There are lots of resources available to help you learn Vim.
 Vim even has its own tutorial.
 Exit vim, then from the shell, type: